HS BAND FAQs (For Current 8th Graders)

 A few comments regarding Early College and Central Academy:

 Early College does not have a band program.
-Central Academy does have band.
+Central Academy does have concert, marching (limited to one contest in previous years), and jazz band, just as SVHS does.
 Some students, depending on their “track”, may not be able to take band every semester or yearly at Central Academy.
-Elective classes are geared towards a student’s chosen field of interest, and band will often conflict with the other required classes.
+Elective classes are geared towards a student’s chosen field of interest, and band may often conflict with the other required classes.
 There is a music production and recording arts track at CATA.
 Details can be found on the Central Academy school website. .

 www.sunvalleybands.org email@example.com 704-296-3020 SVHS